 Understanding the repossession process is your first step.
 Once repossessed, the lender will sell the car at auction and use the proceeds to pay down your loan.
 How quickly your car will go to auction will depend on your lender as well as state law, but in most cases, the lender will sell your car within a couple of weeks.

 The key to getting your car back is stopping the process before auction.
 If the lender has sold your car already, Chapter 7 bankruptcy generally can’t help you get it back.
 But, if you file before the sale, you’ll still have a chance.

 In most cases, an automatic stay goes into effect the instant you file for Chapter 7 bankruptcy that prohibits most creditors from continuing their collection activities without first obtaining court permission.
-This means your lender cannot sell your car without asking the court and giving you notice through the bankruptcy.
+Your lender can’t sell your car without asking the court and giving you notice through the bankruptcy.
 (To learn more, see Bankruptcy's Automatic Stay.)